awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 **Note**
 This procedure only works for clusters and node groups that were created with `eksctl`\.

-1. Retrieve the name of your existing node groups, substituting *default* with your cluster name\.
+1. Retrieve the name of your existing node groups, substituting <default> with your cluster name\.

    ```
-   eksctl get nodegroups --cluster=default
+   eksctl get nodegroups --cluster=<default>
    ```

    Output: